WingedWolfAlpha/better-on-bedrock-wiki/Main/Wiki/mobs.md

 </div>

 ### Info
-The Chorus Behimeth is a new ambient and hostile mob for the end dimension.
+The Chorus Behimeth is a new ambient and hostile mob in the end dimension.
 It is similar to the Sniffer, but this one is a bit more hostile.

 ### Extra Info
 | **Spawns**  | **Drops**     | **%** |